-Wayne County: This sheriff’s department is responsible for the largest jail system in the state, with an average daily population numbering 2,600 inmates.
+The Wayne County Sheriff’s Department is responsible for managing the largest jail system in the state, with an average daily population of 2,600 inmates.
 The primary role of the Wayne County Sheriff’s Department is related to its judicial functions, but it also conducts law enforcement activities such as patrols, investigations, and special responses.
-To become a Wayne County sheriff’s deputy the potential candidate must complete a written, physical, and psychological exam.
+To become a Wayne County sheriff’s deputy applicants will be subject to a written, physical, and psychological exam.

-Kent County: In 2010 the Kent County Sheriff’s Department had an operating budget of nearly $66 million to use among its 600 employees.
-The sheriff’s department is responsible for law enforcement duties as well as maintaining the county’s jail facility and other corrections programs.
-Additionally this sheriff’s department has its own training facility, which includes a mock intake room and jail cell, as well as an actual shooting range.
+The Kent County Sheriff’s Department is responsible for law enforcement duties and maintaining the county’s jail facility and other corrections programs.
+Additionally, this sheriff’s department has its own training facility, which includes a mock intake room and jail cell, as well as a shooting range.

-Macomb County: In 2010 the Macomb County Sheriff’s Department’s net budget was over $46 million, including revenue gained by the department through seizures and auctions.
-Job applicants are preferred to have college experience.
-Male applicants must provide proof of registration with the Selective Services, and all candidates must pass a written and physical test from the Michigan Commission on Law Enforcement Standards.
+Applicants for sheriff’s deputy positions must have a high school diploma or GED, although the department prefers applicants with a college degree.
+Male applicants must provide proof of registration with the Selective Services, and all who apply must pass a written and physical test from the Michigan Commission on Law Enforcement Standards.

 Municipal Police Careers in Michigan